How to use (3 steps)

 What if expected counts are small?

 Small expected counts can make the χ² approximation rough.
-This page shows a warning (guide).
+This calculator shows a warning (guide).

 Does p<0.05 mean it does not fit?